ma-ji/amgps/_pages/assignments.md

 	- A presentation of your replication plan in class.
 	- A replication report.
 	- A presentation of your replication study.
-	- A verification report of another group's replication study.

 <br>